duquennlphelma/MLP/README.md

 > - Training loss per epoch (if you trained a model)
 > - Example of an output of the model (data space -> latent space)
 > - Example of a reconstructed data (latent space -> data space)
+> You also save the parameters of your trained model